-4. Bespoke assessments, challenge testing, technical advice and on-going product support which is handled either by us or directly from our retained consultants.
+2. Bespoke assessments, challenge testing, technical advice and on-going product support which is handled either by us or directly from our retained consultants.

 The manufacturer (you) should prepare a Product Information File (PIF) which should contain all information regarding manufacturing method, ingredients, MSDS for all ingredients, allergen information, labelling detail, batch records and traceability.
 This file should be kept available for viewing by anyone requesting so.
 It is also a great way to build up a routine when creating cosmetics and toiletries to industry standards.

 Natural Soaps...for a naturally saponified soap, which would have oils and lye in manufacture, but would then not have any significant amounts of either oils nor lye remaining in the final product, the 'soap' ingredients are listed in approved terminology relating to the finished substances.
 E.G. Soap made from Olive Oil and Lye would be listed as 'Sodium Olivate'.
 There is no need to refer to oils as their INCI names nor to Lye (Sodium Hydroxide), as it is not present in the finished soap.